How I pick my tech stack for side projects

 - and plenty more

-If you’re using NextJS and want to move quickly, Now is the only hosting answer.
-Now is ran by the same team that made NextJS, so there are lots of great built-in features that make hosting simple.
+If you’re using Next.js and want to move quickly, Vercel is the best hosting answer.
+Vercel is ran by the same team that made Next.js, so there are lots of great built-in features that make hosting simple.

 - Zero config